sulewicz/springlayout/README.md

 **layout_relativeWidth:**

-Specify the width of the view in percentage relative to parent width (excluding parent margins and padding).
+Specify the width of the view in percentage relative to parent width.

 **layout_relativeHeight:**

-Specify the height of the view in percentage relative to parent height (excluding parent margins and padding).
+Specify the height of the view in percentage relative to parent height.

 **_Example:_**